Pick Your Own Lavender At This Annual Harvest Weekend In South London

 Loopy for lavender?
 Check out our guide on places to find (and pick) it, not far from the borders of London.

-July and August marks lavender season, turning farms and fields into seas of lilac.
-And in Carshalton, south London there's a spot where you can come and pick lavender yourself — from an allotment brimming with the stuff.
-The only catch: it's only for one weekend a year.
+June-August marks lavender season, turning farms and fields into seas of lilac.
+In Carshalton, south London, there's a spot where you can pick lavender yourself, from an allotment brimming with the stuff.
+The catch: it's only for one weekend a year.

 What's the Carshalton Lavender Annual Harvest?